ChessMax/awesome-programming-languages/README.md

 - [Core](https://github.com/core-lang/core) - A modern, minimal programming language.
 In a world in which languages add features until they collapse under their own weight, build a language that is content with itself.
 - [Covariant Script](https://github.com/covscript/covscript) - Covariant Script is an open source, cross-platform programming language.
 High-performance runtime environment.
 Self-developed efficient compilation system.
 Powerful and bloat-free extension system
 - [Cowgol](https://github.com/davidgiven/cowgol) - A self-hosted Ada-inspired programming language for very small systems.
 Cowgol is an experimental, Ada-inspired language for very small systems (6502, Z80, etc).
 It's different because it's intended to be self-hosted on these devices: the end goal is to be able to rebuild the entire compiler on an 8-bit micro, although we're not there yet.
+- [Cppfront](https://github.com/hsutter/cppfront) - Cppfront is an experimental compiler from a potential C++ 'syntax 2' (Cpp2) to today's 'syntax 1' (Cpp1), to learn some things, prove out some concepts, and share some ideas.
+This compiler is a work in progress and currently hilariously incomplete... basic functions work, classes will be next, then metaclasses and lightweight exceptions.
 - [Crumb](https://github.com/liam-ilan/crumb) - Crumb is a high level, functional, interpreted, dynamically typed, general-purpose programming language, with a terse syntax, and a verbose standard library.
   It features:
   - Strictly no side effects* to help you write functional code